CSCfi/rahti-user-guide/docs/tutorials/patterns.md

 ```

 **Secrets** behave much like ConfigMaps, but once created, they are stored in
-base64 encoded form and their contents are not displayed by default with `oc
+base64 encoded form and their contents are not displayed by default with the
-describe` command.
+`oc describe` command.
 There is an example of a Secret in the Webhooks section.

 ## Webhooks

 Rahti supports Generic, GitHub, GitLab and Bitbucket webhooks.
-They are particularly useful in triggering builds.
+They are
-The syntax for BuildConfig is as follows:
+particularly useful in triggering builds.
+The syntax for BuildConfig is as
+follows:

 ```yaml
 spec: